mrtopher/dashEE/README.markdown

 In the example above you created a simple widget with static HTML content that users can add to their dashboards for reference.
 Now we will explore how you can add settings to your widget that users can then customize.
 Continuing with the above example, lets modify the test widget we've been building to make the widget title and body something that the user can customize and set to whatever they like after it's been added to their dashboard.

-1. Open the wgt.test_widget.php file and add a new variable called $settings.
+1. Open the __wgt.test_widget.php__ file and add a new variable called $settings.
 The $settings variable is a attribute that dashEE looks for and automatically adds functionality to your widget on the front end.

 2. Create a constructor method for the Wgt_test_widget class and set the $settings variable with an array of default settings for the widget.
-If you are going to provide users with settings they you are required to provide default values that dashEE can use when the widget is first added to a users dashboard.
+If you are going to provide users with settings then you are required to provide default values that dashEE can use when the widget is first added to a users dashboard.

         class Wgt_test_widget
         {